gabrielbaltazar/m4d/README.md

 ### Why use M4D? ###

+1. It´s simple.
+2. It´s easy.
+3. It´s free.
-1. You have all the power of control of updates that a migration tool makes possible.
+4. You have all the power of control of updates that a migration tool makes possible.
-2. We believe that M4D has a good design enough to give the necessary flexibility to your projects.
+5. We believe that M4D has a good design enough to give the necessary flexibility to your projects.
-3. It's free.

 ### Quick Start ###